Doberman Pinscher vs. Rottweiler

 Doberman and Rottweiler care

 The short coat of the Doberman Pinscher requires little care for its maintenance.
 On the other hand, it does not offer excessive protection against inclement weather, so it is not a very suitable breed for life in the open.
 In fact, its large dimensions have not prevented it from adapting to living in apartments in the city.
 As for coexistence, it may have some conflicts with other dogs if not properly socialized.
-Therefore, make you you properly socialize these dogs from a young age to avoid behavioural issues in the future.
+Therefore, make sure you properly socialize these dogs from a young age to avoid behavioral issues in the future.

 In certain aspects, such as in the care of the coat, the possibility of adapting to life in the city, the sometimes problematic relationships with other dogs and the need for socialization and education, Dobermans and Rottweilers do not differ.
 However, where they do differ is that of the level of physical activity they need in order to achieve a healthy lifestyle.
 Whereas the Doberman Pinscher needs medium to high amounts of physical activity, the Rottweiler will need even more time and intensity when it comes to their physical exercise.